tytydraco/yessleep/out/Were_building_an_army_of_monsters_to_fight_something_worse_Ive_got_one_hour_before_all_hell_breaks_loose.md

 Time’s up.

 The typewriter whirred.
-The journal page was ripped backward into the machine, like it was being devoured.
+The journal page suddenly ripped away, like the machine was devouring it.
 Like it was trying to cover its tracks.

 *Shitshitshit.*

 Emergency lighting stuttered to life.
 Sickly.
 Pale.
-Wrong.
+Red.
 The room bled shadows; long, wet, and twitching.

 And then—

-**“M-Mister Reyes…”**
+**“Mister Reyes…”**

 The voice was everywhere.
-Leaking from the walls.
+It leaked out from the walls.
 The ceiling.
-Crawling out of my own mind.
+It crawled out of my own mind.

 My name.